 The greatest difficulty the Department faces is finding a candidate who has sufficient years of industry-related experience yet also possesses the formal education to meet the minimum qualifications.
-The last interview for the adjunct pool was Fall 2013.
-This resulted in the approval of three (3) candidates, but two (2) were subsequently rejected for failing to meet minimum academic qualifications.
-We are currently still in need of at least one (1) more adjunct.
+The last interview for the adjunct pool was Fall of 2016.
+This resulted in the approval of 2 (2) candidates and two (2) were initially rejected for failing to meet minimum academic qualifications.
+After a long process involving the Department Chair, the AFA and the Academic Senate, the minimum qualifications for CTE programs and Culinary in particular have been reviewed and corrected.
+Unfortunately the remaining candidates dropped before closure of the process.
+We are currently still in need of at least two (2) more adjuncts.

 The hiring process itself is daunting and discourages excellent and qualified candidates.
 The process takes way too long (at least 6 months) and many candidates needing to work find employment elsewhere.
 Additionally, once the prospective candidates understand that acceptance doesn't equate to assignments, candidates may withdraw or not apply at all.
-The hiring process for CTE programs needs to be seriously reviewed.
+The hiring process for CTE programs should be seriously reviewed.